-Ordinary share capital was increased by \$200 million in April 2009 and \$475 million in September 2009.
+Ordinary share capital was increased by \$200 million in April 2009, \$475 million in September 2009, \$585 million in January 2010 and \$745 million in March 2010.
 This capital injection from the Bank's parent entity was transacted to increase the Bank's ability to take advantage of investment opportunities as they arise.

-Reserves included in Tier 1 capital are the share based payment reserve and foreign currency translation reserve.
+Reserves included in Tier 1 capital are the share based payment and foreign currency translation reserves.

 Innovative Tier 1 capital includes MIS and MIPS.
 MIS are a perpetual instrument with no conversion rights.
 MIS were listed for trading on the Australian Stock Exchange (now known as the Australian Securities Exchange) on 19 October 1999 and became redeemable (in whole or in part) at Macquarie's discretion on 19 November 2004.
-MIS distributions are paid quarterly at a floating rate of BBSW plus 1.7% per.annum and payment is subject to certain conditions including profitability of the Bank.
+MIS distributions are paid quarterly at a floating rate of BBSW plus 1.7% per annum and payment is subject to certain conditions including profitability of the Bank.

 MIPS were issued when the London branch of the Bank issued 7,000 reset subordinated convertible debentures, each with a face value of £50,000, to Macquarie Capital Funding LP, a controlled entity of the Bank.
 The convertible debentures currently pay a fixed return of 6.177% until April 2020.
 On 11 September 2009, £307.5 million of MIPS owned by entities associated with Macquarie were redeemed and on 29 September 2009, £307.5 million of reset convertible debentures issued by Macquarie Bank's London Branch were subsequently redeemed.
-As at 30 September 2009, Macquarie Bank had £42.5 million of MIPS on issue which are held by parties not associated with Macquarie.
+As at 31 March 2010, Macquarie Bank had £42.5 million of MIPS on issue which are held by parties not associated with Macquarie.